Please ensure Javascript is enabled for purposes of website accessibility

 Outside of work and athletics, Caroline says she does not have much spare time with an 8-year-old too, but she still enjoys playing indoor cricket, her winter sport of choice.
 Any spare time she has is spent watching her son Tyler playing and training for basketball and going to Cub Scouts.

-Stephen's family consists of a lovely partner, four children, four grandchildren and his dog.
-Stephen says he, "Has been involved in athletics - the non track variety, ever since he ran with Deek in Canberra a long time ago."
+Stephen leaves behind a family consisting of a lovely partner (Jenn), four children, four grandchildren and his dog.
+Stephen said he, "Has been involved in athletics - the non track variety, ever since he ran with Deek in Canberra a long time ago."

 Stephen was also pivotal in his role as the LOC Regional Manager for the World Athletics Cross Country Championships - Bathurst 2023.
 His contacts, knowledge and skills were crucial in the delivery of the event.